Additional telecommunications and ICT

-The additional ICT and services are to assist in procuring additional ICT equipment and services where your requirements go beyond the items generally provided to you by DPS (as prescribed under section 74(2)(b) of the Parliamentary Business Resources Regulations 2017).
-Additional ICT and services must be sourced and provided by DPS.
-ICT and services not procured through DPS will not be covered by your office budget.
+Where your ICT requirements go beyond the items generally provided to you by DPS (as prescribed under section 74(2)(b) of the Parliamentary Business Resources Regulations 2017), additional ICT and services may be sourced and provided by DPS.
+ICT and services not procured through DPS will not be claimable under your annual budget for office expenses.

 These work expenses are subject to: